Docs

 INSERT INTO users (username, password) VALUES ('admin', 'admin');

-You can create multiple migration files, and Flyway applies them in order based on their version numbers.
+Multiple migration files can be created, and Flyway applies them in order based on their version numbers.
 Ideally, each migration file should contain a single change to the database schema, such as creating a table, adding a column, or modifying data.

 More information about Flyway migration files can be found in the Flyway documentation.